-In 2015, I started an Autism A to Z series and this year, 2017, I am reevaluating and updating.
-This week will be about Emotions/Feelings.
-Today, let’s get started with 10 myths about Autism Spectrum Disorder.
+In 2015, I started an Autism A to Z series and over the years, I have edited and refined the various posts within it.
+This year, I am touching up almost every post in the series and today, I’m fixing up this one.
+So, let’s get started with 10 common myths about Autism Spectrum Disorder.
 While it hasn’t happened in quite some time, there were definitely days where we would get a barrage of stares and dirty looks when we would go anywhere with Sweet B. There were times that I didn’t want to go out in public because of this but then I realized- this was my chance and my opportunity to educate and hopefully bring awareness and acceptance for my daughter.

 10 Common Myths About Autism Spectrum Disorder